 Some local communities have taken steps to address housing discrimination by passing local fair housing legislation.
-In Cuyahoga County, 36 local governments have passed fair housing ordinances, compared to nine in Lorain County, four in Lake County, three in Ashtabula County, and three in Medina County.
-There are no local fair housing laws in Geauga County.
+In Cuyahoga County, 37 governments have fair housing ordinances, compared to nine in Lorain County, four in Lake County, three in Ashtabula County, and three in Medina County.
+There are no local fair housing ordinances in Geauga County.

 Although many of these statutes merely recodify federal and state law without offering additional protection to individuals, a number of the statutes also prohibit discrimination on other bases, thus providing protection to additional classes of people.
-The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (21 ordinances), marital status (20), creed (19), sexual orientation (7), disabled veteran status and Vietnam veteran status (3), ethnic group (3), gender identity (3), military discharge status (1), occupation (1), parental status (1), and source of income (1).
+The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (24 ordinances), marital status (21), creed (18), sexual orientation (11), disabled veteran status and Vietnam veteran status (5), ethnic group (5), gender identity (5), military status (3), military discharge status (1), occupation (1), parental status (1), and source of income (1).